mcgilldinglab/DENetwork/README.md

 ## Usage (FIX INDENTATION...IS REALLY MESSY RN)

 1. Obtain the following data files:
-  * RNA-seq gene expression data for WT and disease samples
+    * RNA-seq gene expression data for WT and disease samples (required to run DESeq2)
-  * Receptors specific to your disease condition
+    * Receptors specific to your disease condition (required to run DENetwork)

     The data should be formatted as shown in the Example section.

 2. Run DESeq2